Occupational health law: detailed implementation procedures

 Also updated:

-Documents resulting from the single document
+Documents derived from the DUERP

 For companies with more than 50 employees: